Meet Your Local Kidney Expert

 Think of your dietitian as a food/drink consultant to you and your family.
 She or he reviews your lab reports and develops a diet plan specific to your nutritional needs.
 Remember, your diet plays a big role in feeling good during dialysis, so it is important to follow your dietitian's advice.

-Your social worker will help you and your family with the emotional side of adjusting to your health condition.
-He or she will perform a professional assessment of your social/medical condition and will provide emotional support and resources to you and your family.
-Your social worker will also be able to put you in touch with some support groups to help you in your transition.
+Your social worker helps you and your family adjust to your health condition.
+He or she assesses the social and medical aspects of your life, then provides emotional support and resources to you and your family.
+Your social worker can also put you in touch with support groups.

-Your insurance specialist can help answer any of your insurance concerns.
-The insurance specialist may even be able to locate programs or other resources that can help you afford your treatment and medications.
+Your insurance specialist can help provide answers and resources for insurance concerns you may have—including financial resources that may help pay for treatment and medications.
 Call 1-855-5-Dialysis for assistance or fill out the form.

-HHD patients have a care partner who will go through the training with you and be able to assist you during your treatments.
-Your care partner can be your spouse, a family member, a friend or a hired care giver.
-This important person will be an active contributor to your care everyday and will provide physical as well as emotional support.
+HHD patients have care partners who go through home dialysis training and provide assistance during treatments.
+Your care partner can be your spouse, a family member, a friend or a hired caregiver.
+This person contributes to your care every day, providing physical and emotional support.

-Your support system is made up of your family, friends, coworkers and anyone else that plays a supportive role in your life.
-These people will be the ones cheering you up, keeping you active, assisting you with anything you need and helping you maintain your quality of life.
-They will be there when you need to talk about your health condition or when you need help forgetting about it.
-The best way to assemble a support system is to confide in people you trust about your health condition and ask for their support.
+Your support system can be made up of your family, friends, coworkers—anyone who plays a supportive role in your life.
+These people are the ones who help cheer you up, keep you active and are there to help you with anything you may need.
+An ideal way to build a support system is to confide in people you trust about your health condition and ask for their support.

 Get a free recipe collection from the DaVita® kitchen.Get the Cookbooks